duykhoa/duykhoa.github.io/_katas/convert_binary_integer.md

 Welcome back to TDD Kata blog.

-In this post, I will solve the [Problem #5](https://projecteuler.net/problem=5) of Project Euler.
-But before going for this problem, I am gonna share with you guys some thoughts about the previous problem: Game of life.
+Before going for this problem, I am gonna share with you guys some thoughts about the previous problem: Game of life.

 If you want to see the Game of Life Kata, here is the [link - check it out](https://duykhoa.github.io/katas/game-of-life/) So we did solve the game of life problem by TDD, and the code is worked.
 You may ask whether it is the best code.